Logger

 By default, the log level is **Info** when no value is provided

 Optionally, you may also provide a file-name to log ALL content to, this is very useful for debugging!
-Simply provide a "logFile" parameter in the LoggerOptions.
+Simply provide a "file" parameter in the LoggerOptions.

 import { RCEManager, LogLevel } from "rce.js";